 Since 1980, these voluntary "fair information practices" (FIPs) have been widely adopted around the world in statutes, standards, codes of practice, information technologies, and in norms and common practices.
-In Canada, for example, businesses, consumers and the government agreed to adopt a comprehensive set of privacy practices, known as the Model Code for the Protection of Personal Information (CAN/CSA-Q830-96), which was subsequently incorporated in its entirety into Canada's private sector privacy law.
-In the U.S., since the early 1970s, each successive government has remained committed to monitoring the "information practices" of organizations or, more specifically, the methods in which these organizations collect and use personal information and the safeguards they employ to ensure those practices are fair and provide adequate privacy protection.
-The result of this government intervention has been a series of guidelines and model codes that now represent commonly accepted principles, more formally known as Fair Information Practices (FIPs).
-Common throughout the U.S., FIPs are five core tenets of privacy protection that have proven both successful and enduring: Notice/Awareness;
+In Canada, for example, businesses, consumers, and the government agreed to adopt a comprehensive set of privacy practices, known as the Model Code for the Protection of Personal Information (CAN/CSA-Q830-96), which was subsequently incorporated in its entirety into Canada's private-sector privacy law.
+In the U.S., since the early 1970s, each successive government has remained committed to monitoring the "information practices" of organizations or, more specifically, the methods in which these organizations collect and use personal information and the safeguards they employ to ensure those practices are fair and provide adequate privacy protection.5 The result of this government intervention has been a series of guidelines and model codes that now represent commonly accepted principles, more formally known as Fair Information Practices.
+Common throughout the U.S., FIPs are five core tenets of privacy protection that have proven both successful and enduring: the first is Notice/Awareness; the second is Choice/Consent; the third is Access/Participation; the fourth